mominur774/mominur774/README.md

 - 👋 Hi, I’m Mominur
-- 👀 I’m interested in Python and Django
+- 👀 I’m interested in Django and React
-- 🌱 I’m currently learning Django Channels
 - 💞️ I’m looking to collaborate on any kind of Development phase.
 - 📫 How to reach me ...